apache/flink/docs/try-flink/flink-operations-playground.md

 you can add a second TaskManager with two TaskSlots to the Flink Cluster, which will automatically register with the Flink Master.
 Shortly after adding the TaskManager the Job should start running again.

-Once the Job is "RUNNING" again, you will see in the *output* Topic that now data was lost during
+Once the Job is "RUNNING" again, you will see in the *output* Topic that no data was lost during
 rescaling: all windows are present with a count of exactly one thousand.

 ### Querying the Metrics of a Job